-Resonant elastic X-ray scattering (REXS) occurs when the energy of the incident X-ray photon is tuned close to some absorption edge in the target sample under study.
-Thus, by definition, in order to perform resonant scattering a tuneable energy X-ray source is required.
-Conventional X-ray sources rely on the deceleration of electrons on collision with an anode and produce x-rays predominantly at energies characteristic of the anode material (usually tungsten, molybdenum or copper).
+Resonant elastic x-ray scattering (REXS) occurs when the energy of the incident x-ray photon is tuned close to some absorption edge of an element in the target sample under study.
+Thus, by definition, in order to perform resonant scattering, a tuneable energy x-ray source is required.
+Conventional x-ray sources rely on the deceleration of electrons on collision with an anode and produce x-rays predominantly at energies characteristic of the anode material (usually tungsten, molybdenum or copper).
 In addition, lower intensity x-rays are produced over a wide spectrum where the high energy cut off is determined by the accelerating voltage.
-Although early determinations of REXS scattering factors were derived from such sources the advent of synchrotron radiation providing sources of tuneable X-rays marked an explosion in the field of REXS research.
+Although early determinations of REXS scattering factors were derived from such sources, the advent of synchrotron radiation providing sources of tuneable x-rays energy marked an explosion in the field of REXS research.

-In both absorption spectroscopy and REXS, a core electron is excited from an initial state to some energy above the Fermi level.
-More specifically, where in absorption the final state involves a core hole, in REXS the initial and final states are the same and an intermediate state is probed with virtual core electron transitions.
+In both x-ray absorption spectroscopy (XAS) and REXS, a core electron is excited from an initial state to some energy above the Fermi level.
+Specifically, where in XAS the final state involves a core hole, in REXS the initial and final states are the same and intermediate states are probed with virtual core electron transitions.

 Today, REXS provides a unique tool in the study of solid state systems providing spatial information from diffraction combined with electronic information through the absorption process.
-This combination of diffraction and absorption allows the probing of magnetic, charge and orbital degrees of spatial order together with electronic structure.
+This combination of diffraction and absorption allows the probing of magnetic, charge, spin and orbital degrees of spatial order together with electronic structure.